Maryem11/Maryem11/README.md

 ### 👩🏻‍🦱🇨🇴 Hi there 👋 Hola!

 I am Lina Perez!
 Welcome to my GitHub!
 I am pursuing a Master of Science in Business Analytics at San Francisco State University.
 I have more than 5 years of experience in Data Analysis where I helped companies in Colombia to make decisions based on data.
-I am looking for positions in Data Science.
+I am looking for positions in Data Science or Data Analysis.
 I can't wait to put into practice what I have learned at grad school!

 # 💼 My Portfolio